 Verbiage that people use in the industry can get confusing.
 If you’re talking about tagging with blogging, you probably mean selecting terms that are important to the article to tag it and make it easy to search for and find.
 Tag management is a totally different technology and solution.
 In my opinion, I think it’s poorly named… but it’s become the common term throughout the industry so we’ll explain it!

 What is Tag Management?

-Tagging a site is adding some script tags to the head, body or footer of a site.
-If you’re running multiple analytics platforms, testing services, conversion tracking or even some dynamic or targeted content systems, it almost always require you to input scripts into your content management system’s core templates.
-Tag management systems (TMS) provide you with one script to insert into your template and then you can manage all others through the third party service.
+Tagging a site is adding some script tags to the head, body, or footer of a site.
+If you’re running multiple analytics platforms, testing services, conversion tracking, or even some dynamic or targeted content systems, it almost always requires you to input scripts into your content management system’s core templates.
+Tag management systems (TMS) provide you with one script to insert into your template and then you can manage all others through the third-party platform.
 The tag management system allows you to build containers where you can intelligently organize the tags that you wish to manage.